-U. S. Department of Housing and Urban Development Charles E. Bennett Federal Building 400 W. Bay Street, Suite 1015 Jacksonville.
-FL 32202
+U. S. Department of Housing and Urban Development

+Charles E. Bennett Federal Building 400 W. Bay Street, Suite 1015 Jacksonville, FL 32202

-9.6 Environmental Criteria and Standards
+8.5 Environmental Criteria and Standards

-In accordance with HUD regulations, environmental reviews will be a factor in determining eligibility for Rental Repair Program assistance.
-Applicant properties will be subject to environmental and historic preservation mitigation requirements and the results of the site-specific environmental review may affect the Scope of Work.
+In accordance with HUD regulations, environmental reviews will be a factor in determining eligibility for Rental Repair Reimbursement Program assistance.
+Applicant properties will be subject to environmental requirements.